Projection-based model-order reduction via graph autoencoders suited for unstructured meshes

 A common method used across both classes of machine learning-based ROMs is the convolutional neural network (CNN), which is used to construct low-dimensional solution manifolds \cite{hasegawa2020mlrom,wiewel2019latent,kim2019deepfluids}.
 Because CNNs require inputs to be constructed as a grid, the direct application of CNNs to unstructured meshes for the purpose of model reduction is currently untenable.
 As a result, a common workaround is to interpolate the unstructured mesh solution onto a structured mesh that can be provided to a CNN \cite{fresca2021comprehensive}.
 In recent years, graph neural networks (GNNs) have been developed to extract information of interest to the user from sets of unstructured and relational data \cite{battaglia2018graph,zhou2020graph}, making them an appropriate method to generate low-dimensional embeddings of models that use unstructured meshes.
-While dimensionality reduction and compression using GNNs has been achieved by graph U-nets \cite{gao2019unet} and multiscale graph autoencoders \cite{barwey2023multiscale}, the primary focus was on using GNNs to produce interpretable latent spaces, rather than to explore the extent of dimensionality reduction that GNNs are capable of.
-Additionally, neither approach offers a smooth latent space that is preferable for application in PMOR.
+While dimensionality reduction and compression using GNNs has been achieved by graph U-nets \cite{gao2019unet} and multiscale graph autoencoders \cite{barwey2023multiscale}, such approaches do not have a decoder that maps directly from the latent state vector to the approximate solution.
+Instead, they require knowledge of the encoder and cannot be directly used in PMOR.
 Alternatively, graph autoencoders have been used for fully data-driven model reduction \cite{pichi2024graph,gruber2022comparison}, but such approaches do not include any knowledge of the governing equations.